 4. Friendly strangers on the street

-On learning that we had missed our trip to the floating markets, the man told us that they were too touristy anyway, and pulled out a map to show us an alternative floating market.
-He explained that we could take a boat there, and that the boat would visit each temple and allow us to take photographs, before taking us around Bangkok and culminating at a floating market.
-Thinking he was just being helpful, we allowed ourselves to be bundled into a tuk tuk and taken to this wonderful boat.
+On learning that we had missed our trip to the floating markets, the man told us that they were too touristy anyway, and pulled out a map to show us an ‘alternative floating market’.
+He explained that we could take a boat there, and that the boat would visit every major temple in Bangkok and allow us to take photographs, before culminating at the floating market.
+Thinking he was just being helpful, we allowed ourselves to be bundled into a Tuk Tuk and taken to this wonderful boat.

 On arriving at the harbour, we were told that the trip was 800 baht (an extortionate price for anything in Thailand), but paid it without thinking.
 We were then sent on a 60 minute boat trip through what I can only describe as the slums of Bangkok.
-We saw the temples from behind, at a distance, the market consisted of a lone woman selling soft drinks, and the ‘sights of Bangkok’ turned out to be ramshackle houses on the riverside.
+We saw the temples from behind, at a distance (and our guide refused to slow down so we could take pictures), the market consisted of a lone woman selling soft drinks, and the ‘sights of Bangkok’ turned out to be ramshackle houses on the riverside.

 These friendly strangers are con artists who make vast amounts of commission driving tourists to these shoddy boat trips.
 They don’t outright lie, but they wildly distort what’s on offer, and ensure that you get well and truly ripped off.
 The only reason that this doesn’t score a 5 is because there was actually a boat trip on offer – it just happened to suck.

 Of all the Bangkok scams on this list, I still get angry when I think about this one!

 On our way to see the famous Grand Palace of Bangkok, we ran into another friendly local on the street (seeing a pattern?) who told us that unfortunately the palace was closed for the time being because it was a Thai holiday.
 He said that it would reopen in about 90 minutes, and recommended an ‘unmissable’ temple to see in the meantime.